Terence Brady (bishop)

+Early life and education

 Brady was born on 19 April 1947 in Darlinghurst and was baptised in the parish church of St Mary Magdalene.
 He grew up in Rose Bay, and his family later moved and became regular parishioners at St Joseph's, Oatley.
 His father, Bernard, was a builder.
 Brady's mother Mary and his younger sister Frances were present at St Mary's Cathedral when he was ordained an auxiliary bishop for the Archdiocese of Sydney on 16 November 2007.

 After attending St Declan's Penshurst, Brady undertook secondary schooling at De La Salle Cronulla.
 A short time in the workforce preceded eight years as a religious brother with the Missionaries of the Sacred Heart.
 Brady then worked as a social worker with South Sydney Council before commencing his studies for the priesthood at St Patrick's College, Manly.
 He was ordained a priest for the Archdiocese of Sydney on 20 August 1983 by Archbishop (later Cardinal) Edward Clancy.

+Career

 Brady served as an assistant priest in the parishes of Liverpool, Strathfield and finally Kingsgrove, where he was appointed parish priest in 1993.
 Since January 2004 he has been parish priest of Sydney Harbour North, comprising the partnered parishes of Clifton Gardens, Mosman and Neutral Bay.

 Brady has maintained a strong commitment to social justice through a long connection with the St Vincent de Paul Society, especially serving the homeless through the Matthew Talbot Hostel, and for the last seven years as the Director of Catholic Mission for the Archdiocese.